Queensland Traffic Law

-Certain traffic offences can result in the immediate impoundment of your vehicle for 90 days.
-This can occur if you:
+Some Queensland traffic offences can result in the immediate impoundment of the offender’s vehicle for 90 days.
+This can occur if a driver:

-- are involved in a race between vehicles
+- is involved in a race between vehicles

-- cause your vehicle to make unnecessary smoke or noise, or
+- causes their vehicle to make unnecessary smoke or noise, or

-- are involved in dangerous or careless driving.
+- is involved in dangerous or careless driving.

-For repeat offenders your vehicle may even be forfeited to the state.
-This means your vehicle becomes a government asset which can be destroyed or sold.
-Excessive speeding offences of greater than 40km/hr will result in an automatic suspension of your licence for 6 months.
+A repeat offender’s vehicle may even be forfeited to the state.
+This means the vehicle becomes a government asset that can be destroyed or sold.
+Excessive speeding offences – where the speed limit is exceeded by more than 40km/hr – result in an automatic suspension of the offender’s licence for a period of six months.

-Driving while suspended by the Court is deemed contempt of the court system, and you will receive a further suspension of a minimum of 2 years.
+A person who is caught driving while their licence has been suspended by a court is deemed in contempt of court and will receive a further suspension period of at least two years.
 Repeat driving while suspended charges can result in a term of imprisonment.

-If your licence has been disqualified for greater than two years, you can apply to the Court to have your suspension lifted.
-The court will take into consideration:
+If your licence has been disqualified for more than two years, you can apply to the court to have the suspension lifted.
+When considering this application, the court will take into consideration:

 - your behaviour since the offence occurred